Polar-vision/PBA-V3/README.md

 - PBA maintains a gradient alignment of ~0.03 throughout the optimization, which is **an order of magnitude higher than SBA** (<0.01).
 - SBA's near-zero alignment means its updates are nearly orthogonal to the descent direction, resulting in negligible progress per iteration and requiring far more iterations to converge.

-> 💡 **Important Note**:
+> 💡 **Important Note (Levenberg-Marquardt Only)**
-> A common misconception is that a gradient alignment close to 1 is required for fast convergence.
-This is only true for pure gradient descent.
-In Gauss-Newton and Levenberg-Marquardt methods, convergence speed is determined by the **accuracy of the second-order approximation** and the **allowable step size**, not the alignment with the gradient direction.
+> A common misconception is that a gradient alignment close to 1 is always required for fast convergence.
+This is **only true when the Levenberg-Marquardt (LM) algorithm operates in the gradient-descent-dominated regime** (large damping factor λ).
 >
-> In bundle adjustment, the Hessian matrix is inherently ill-conditioned, which causes the Newton update direction to be nearly orthogonal to the gradient direction for all methods.
-PBA's faster convergence stems from its better numerical conditioning, which allows larger, more accurate steps, even though the absolute gradient alignment value is small.
+> LM is a hybrid method that interpolates between two extremes:
+> - When λ is large: LM degenerates to small-step gradient descent.
+In this regime, gradient alignment directly determines convergence speed, as updates are proportional to the negative gradient.
+> - When λ is small: LM approximates pure Gauss-Newton.
+In this regime, convergence speed is determined by the **accuracy of the second-order approximation** and the **allowable step size**, not the absolute alignment with the gradient direction.
+>
+> This explains the performance difference between PBA and SBA:
+> 1. PBA's better numerical conditioning allows λ to drop rapidly to near zero, quickly entering the fast-converging Gauss-Newton regime.
+> 2. SBA's poor conditioning forces it to remain in the high-damping, gradient-descent-dominated regime for much longer.
+Worse, its extremely low gradient alignment in this regime makes even gradient descent highly ineffective.
+>
+> Thus, gradient alignment is only a critical metric in the early, high-damping stages of LM.
+PBA's superior performance stems from its ability to both exit this slow regime faster and achieve better alignment when it matters most.

 ---